EJ Manuel: 2016 season

 On May 2, 2016, it was announced that the Bills declined to exercise Manuel's fifth-year option for the 2017 season.

 Manuel saw spot duty through the first part of the season, usually as parts of trick plays.
-With the Bills being out of playoff contention, he started in the regular season finale due to Tyrod Taylor being inactive.
-Manuel completed nine of 20 passes for 86 yards before being benched for rookie quarterback Cardale Jones to start the fourth quarter.
+With the Bills being out of playoff contention, he started in the regular season finale against the New York Jets due to Tyrod Taylor being inactive.
+Manuel finished the 30–10 road loss completing nine of 20 passes for 86 yards before being benched for rookie quarterback Cardale Jones to start the fourth quarter.

 Manuel finished the 2016 season with 131 passing yards and eight carries for 22 yards in six games and one start.

 Oakland Raiders

 2017 season

 On March 20, 2017, Manuel signed a one-year contract with the Oakland Raiders.

 During a Week 4 16–10 road loss to the Denver Broncos, starter Derek Carr suffered a back injury in the third quarter and was relieved by Manuel, who completed 11 of 17 passes for 106 yards and an interception.
-Due to Carr's injury, Manuel started the following week against the Baltimore Ravens, completing 13 of 26 passes for 159 yards in the 30–17 loss.
-With the Raiders' Week 11 loss to the New England Patriots in Mexico City, Manuel became the first quarterback in NFL history to be on a team that would lose a game in four different countries (United States, Canada, England, and Mexico).
+Due to Carr's injury, Manuel started the following week against the Baltimore Ravens, completing 13 of 26 passes for 159 yards and a touchdown in the 30–17 loss.
+With the Raiders' Week 11 loss to the Patriots in Mexico City, Manuel became the first quarterback in NFL history to be on a team that would lose a game in four different countries (United States, Canada, England, and Mexico).

 Manuel finished the 2017 season with 265 passing yards, a touchdown, and an interception to go along with two carries for 15 yards in two games and one start.